Kalmyk Khanate: From Oirat to Kalmyk

 Historically, the West Mongolian tribes identified themselves by their respective tribal names.
 Most likely in the 15th century, the four major West Mongolian tribes formed an alliance, adopting "Dörben Oirat" as their collective name.
-After the alliance dissolved, the West Mongolian tribes were simply called "Oirat."
+After the alliance dissolved, the West Mongolian tribes were simply called "Oirat".
 In the early 17th century, a second great Oirat State emerged, called the Dzungar Khanate.
 While the Dzungars (initially Choros, Dörbet and Khoit tribes) were establishing their empire in Western Inner Asia, the Khoshuts were establishing the Khoshut Khanate in Tibet, protecting the Gelugpa sect from its enemies, and the Torghuts formed the Kalmyk Khanate in the lower Volga region.

-After encamping, the Oirats began to identify themselves as "Kalmyk."
+After encamping, the Oirats began to identify themselves as "Kalmyk".
 This name was supposedly given to them by their Muslim Kazakh neighbors and later used by the Russians to describe them.
 The Oirats used this name in their dealings with outsiders, viz., their Russian and Muslim neighbors.
 But they continued to refer to themselves by their tribal, clan, or other internal affiliations.

-The name Kalmyk, however, wasn't immediately accepted by all of the Oirat tribes in the lower Volga region.
+The name Kalmyk, however, was not immediately accepted by all of the Oirat tribes in the lower Volga region.
 As late as 1761, the Khoshut and Dzungars (refugees from the Qing Empire) referred to themselves and the Torghuts exclusively as Oirats.
 The Torghuts, by contrast, used the name Kalmyk for themselves as well as the Khoshut and Dzungars.

 Generally, European scholars have identified all West Mongolians collectively as Kalmyks, regardless of their location (Ramstedt, 1935: v–vi).
 Such scholars (e.g. Sebastian Muenster) have relied on Muslim sources who traditionally used the word Kalmyk to describe the Oirats in a derogatory manner.
 But the Oirats of China and Mongolia have regarded that name as a term of abuse (Haslund, 1935:214–215).
-Instead, they use the name Oirat or the go by their respective tribal names, e.g., Khoshut, Dörbet, Choros, Torghut, Khoit, Bayid, Mingat, etc. (Anuchin, 1914:57).
+Instead, they use the name Oirat or go by their respective tribal names, e.g., Khoshut, Dörbet, Choros, Torghut, Khoit, Bayid, Mingat, etc. (Anuchin, 1914:57).

 Over time, the descendants of the Oirat migrants in the lower Volga region embraced the name Kalmyk, irrespective of their locations, viz., Astrakhan, the Don Cossack region, Orenburg, Stavropol, the Terek and the Urals.
-Another generally accepted name is Ulan Zalata or the "red buttoned ones" (Adelman, 1960:6).
+Another generally accepted name is Ulan Zalata, or the "red buttoned ones" (Adelman, 1960:6).